 So, you too, want to become a blogger?
 Try something new?
 Face a new challenge?
 Great!!!
 I’m glad that you have found yourself here.
 I’ve created this step-by-step, free beginner’s guide just for you so that you can easily start blogging.
 And you know?
 It will take you only a few minutes.
 You are just a few steps away from becoming a blogger.
 So, let’s begin.
 Are you ready to learn how to start a WordPress blog?

-So, you too want to start your own blog?
-Try something new?
-Face a new challenge?
-Great!!!
-I’m glad that you have found yourself here.
-So, how to make a blog?
-Contrary to what you might expect, starting a blog is not that difficult.
+Contrary to what you might expect, creating a blog is not that difficult.
 Your age and skills are not as important as your motivation and willingness.
-Besides, you no longer need any knowledge about the HTML code, coding or graphics.
+Besides, you no longer need any knowledge about the HTML code, coding, or graphics.
 Sounds cool, doesn’t it?

-5 steps how to start a blog on your own:
+How to start a WordPress blog on your own in six simple steps:

 - Choose a blogging platform

 - Pick a blog name